 She has a certain tomboyish quality to her and she can be a bit mischievous.
 But that is all part of her quirky charm.
 Perky and inquisitive, she would definitely require adequate fencing.
 She loves the water.
 Even a small kiddy pool goes a long way with Olivia.

 It’s really kinda sad to see her now.
-Her last real playmate left this summer and she is definitely a little lonely.
+Her last real playmate left last summer and she is definitely a little lonely.
 She gets along with other dogs, but she has a distinct preference for male dogs.

-She is a smart, quiet, slightly shy and knows basic obedience.
 She is crate trained so that means she would transition very easily into being house trained. she relaxes easily in her crate finds it a comforting place to be during storms.

 She is spayed, HW neg and utd on vaccinations.